Accessing external support for your business

 All University of Strathclyde students (undergraduate, MSc and PhD) and alumni within 5 years of graduation.

-The next deadline for the Santander Universities Entrepreneurship Awards will be in March 2019.
+The deadline for the Santander Universities Entrepreneurship Awards has since closed.

 Scottish EDGEScottish EDGE is a competition aimed at identifying and supporting Scotland’s up-and-coming, innovative, high-growth potential entrepreneurial talent.